Adopt

 Story

 You can fill out an adoption application online on our official website.German Shepherd dogs, as well as the other herding breeds that we have in rescue, are highly active, energetic, working breeds.
 They require considerable vetting, exercise, socialization, training, leadership and mental stimuli in order to be well-adjusted, well-balanced, and well-mannered dogs.
 Even if you exercise and play with your dog daily in your fenced yard, you MUST still take your dog out on daily walks and outings in order to work on his/her leash skills, manners, and social skills.
 These breeds make great additions to active families who will pamper them, but who will also work with them, as they are smart dogs who need leadership, structure, plenty of activity and mental stimulation.
 If you are new to German Shepherds (and other herding breeds), please research the breed to make sure this is the dog for you.
 We ask that you consider the time and financial commitment that your German Shepherd (or other herding breed) dog will require before applying for one.
 Please review the section on our website (www.heartlandgsrescue.org) 'Is a HUGS Dog Right for You?' for additional information.Meet Ollie (aka Ollie-Bear)!
 Ollie is a sweet and goofy 3-year-old Anatolian Shepherd/German Shepherd mix who’s ready to find his forever home!
 This big cuddle bug loves nothing more than snuggling up in bed with his foster mom, but he’s just as happy going for walks or enjoying a relaxing bath.
 Ollie has a playful, silly side too—he’ll lay right down in the pool on hot days to cool off, chew on squishy pillows like they’re the best toy in the world, and proudly show off his tricks like “shake” and “high-five.”
-He’s currently working on his kennel training and has made great progress.
-Since being neutered, he’s learning not to mark, and he’s improving every day!
-This lovable boy would do wonderfully in a home with other dogs to play with (he is great with dogs of all sizes).
+This lovable boy would do wonderfully in a home by himself (he loves the attention), or with other dogs to play with.
 If you’re looking for a loyal, mellow, and affectionate companion with a dash of goofiness, this lovely gentle giant just might be your perfect match.
 The adoption fee for Ollie is $350, all of which goes back into offseting our high-cost vetting expenses and rescuing more dogs.
 We are a 100% volunteer-run rescue group and rely on adoption fees and donations to continue saving lives.
 Adoption fees include spay/neuter, current on age-appropriate vaccinations, fecal, deworming, flea/tick and heartworm preventative, heartworm tested if old enough (and treated if positive), and microchipped.
 Please visit http://heartlandgsrescue.rescuegroups.org/info/adoption for more information about our adoption process and requirements, and to apply.
 Like any of our dogs, Ollie would make a great addition to an active home that will provide the love, structure, good leadership, activity and mental stimulation that his breed needs.
-Even if you exercise and play with your dog daily in your fenced yard, please remember that you MUST still take your dog out on daily walks and outings, in order to provide sufficient stimulation, ward off boredom, and work on leash skills, and manners.Visit this organization's web site to see any additional information available about this pet.Please review the information in the 'About Us', 'Important Considerations' and 'Adopt' sections on our website menu, as it contains useful information about the breed, adoption fees, the adoption process and our requirements, and how meeting the dogs works.January 3, 2026, 4:11 pm
+Even if you exercise and play with your dog daily in your fenced yard, please remember that you MUST still take your dog out on daily walks and outings, in order to provide sufficient stimulation, ward off boredom, and work on leash skills, and manners.Visit this organization's web site to see any additional information available about this pet.Please review the information in the 'About Us', 'Important Considerations' and 'Adopt' sections on our website menu, as it contains useful information about the breed, adoption fees, the adoption process and our requirements, and how meeting the dogs works.March 7, 2026, 7:30 pm

 Male